 The Fidelity Rewards Visa Signature Card is a great way for Fidelity customers to give their savings or investment account a little boost each time they make a purchase.
-The flat rewards rate of 2 points for every $1 you spend translates to 2% cash back if you redeem into an eligible Fidelity account—a deal that’s hard to beat.
+The flat rewards rate of unlimited 2% cash back on everyday spending is redeemable from an eligible Fidelity account—a deal that’s hard to beat.
 If you have excellent credit, this is a standout option for vigilant savers.

 Compelling rewards rate

 - Compelling rewards rate: A card offering unlimited 2% cash back across the board is hard to find, and the fact that there’s no limit on how much you can earn is an added bonus.
 Just keep in mind you’re only guaranteed this value if you put your points into a Fidelity account.

 - Incentive to save: Even a bit of extra savings now can make a huge difference later in life.
 This card helps you stay motivated to save by offering the best value for points when they’re added to a Fidelity account.
 And to remain disciplined, you can set up automatic redemptions.
 You can even contribute points to someone else’s account, like a grandchild’s college savings fund.

 - Low APR: Accruing finance charges by running a balance on your card will quickly negate the value of the rewards.
 That said, if you have the occasional need to borrow for longer than a month, you don’t want a card with a high interest rate.
 The variable APR on this card is 13.99% for all approved applicants, below even the average low end offered by cash-back cards, according to data collected by The Balance.

 - No bonus for new cardholders: Most rewards credit cards, including investment credit cards, give new cardholders a jumpstart on their rewards, offering a one-time bonus or match at the end of the first year.
 The Fidelity Rewards Visa Signature Card doesn’t offer this benefit, so you’ll start from scratch.